- Get Involved

 Make sure to remember to display a Discover Pass on your vehicle or purchase one from the State Park office.

 Washington State Parks and the Mountains to Sound Greenway are partnering together on the multi-year restoration of Lake Sammamish State Park.
 The State Park provides important habitat for several species of salmon, many birds – including bald eagles, great blue herons, and red tailed hawks – and a wide variety of amphibians, insects and other wildlife, making this a great spot not only for recreating but for wildlife viewing opportunities as well.
-For over ten years, volunteers have worked in the park to reestablish native plant communities and to control invasive species from entering the park.
+For more than 20 years, volunteers have worked in the park to reestablish native plant communities and to control non-native weeds from entering the park.

 Trees are more than just beautiful additions to landscapes.
 Trees improve air quality and reduce greenhouse gases.
 They shade creeks and streams, cooling water for threatened salmon.
 Trees also reduce erosion and filter pollutants, improving water quality and providing important wildlife habitat.
 Forests are crucial to the wellbeing of our communities, and it is our responsibility to help preserve them.